omsmith/small-commits-workshop/docs/slides.md

 ---

+# Exercise 2: Planning

+Some questions you could ask yourself:

+  * Ask: What's the smallest change I can make to make the new route work?
+  * Ask: Can I refactor the existing code to make things easier?
+  * Ask: Can I add some new code by itself?

+---

 # Exercise 2: Code it up

-Code up your plan, in order.
+Code up each step of your plan, in order.

 ---